SamsungSLAV/festral/README.md

 `stmt` - statement which can be one of below:

 - `raw(text)` - insert in this place text given in parenses.
-- `if (b) stmt else stmt` - if boolean expression is evaluated as `true` insert the first statement, else insert the second statement.
+- `if (b) stmt else stmt fi` - if boolean expression is evaluated as `true` insert the first statement, else insert the second statement.
+End of `else` case is specified by `fi`.
 - `include(name)` - insert in this place preprocessed content of given file if this file is `.ftc`, otherwise insert just raw content of that file.
 - `insert(w)` - insert into this place value of evaluated word (test config value,